kyma-project/btp-manager/README.md

 - Kubernetes cluster (you can use [k3d](https://k3d.io))

 ## Installation
-The following commands describe how to run BTP Manager locally.
-All `make` commands are referring to [Makefile](./operator/Makefile) in `operator` directory.
+Use the following commands to run BTP Manager locally.
+All `make` commands refer to [Makefile](./operator/Makefile) in the `operator` directory.

 ```sh
 cd operator